Adventure Cruises in Mamanuca Islands

 May to September is the dry season runs from May to September.
 Temperatures are cooler, but still comfortable for swimming and time on the beach.
 It's slightly more comfortable at this time for long hikes or vigorous adventuring.

 Many people dream of small ship cruising around Fiji to see Leatherback and loggerhead sea turtles and whales.
 The turtles nest from November through March.
 The whales are most active from July through October.

 Where do Mamanuca Islands cruises depart from?

 Fiji and the Mamanuca Islands may be a world away, but they’re easy to travel to!
-They are one of our easiest adventure cruises to work out travel wise, in fact.
+They are one of our easiest adventure cruises to work out, travel-wise.